Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 ---

 ##About this post
 This post is a part of homework in a [Practical Machine Learning](https://www.coursera.org/course/predmachlearn).
 I think that this post is an appropriate way to start my blog.
-In addition to this I belive that some people may found it helpful.
+In addition to this I believe that some people may found it helpful.
 Doing this course I have discovered the package `caret` which is used in the analysis below.
 Enjoy yourself!

 ##Summary